The Most Dangerous Question in Women’s Facebook Groups

 I couldn’t stop watching the same ritual unfold every week.

-The thread implodes.
+And then the thread implodes.

 She just wanted help choosing a dress for her 50th high school reunion.
-By sunset, she’d shut down comments and left the group.
-Because someone told her the truth, and truth has been criminalized.
+By sunset, she’d shut down comments and left the group because someone told her the truth, and truth has been criminalized.

 I’m done pretending this is normal.

-I wrote this piece pissed off.
+This is the culture we’ve built.
+It’s exhausting, and what’s left isn’t community—it’s performance.
+So yes, I wrote this piece pissed off.
 Not at the woman looking for fashion advice, but at all of us.

 Because we’ve created an impossible paradox: We crave honesty and then punish the women who deliver it.